Azure/azure-sdk-for-cpp/samples/integration/vcpkg-all-smoke/README.md

 ### Windows VS

 If you are using Visual Studio, the toolchain to link vcpkg is set with `CMakeSettings.json`.
-Upate this file and set the vcpkg toolchain file for vcpkg (VCPKG_ROOT\scripts\buildsystems\vcpkg.cmake).
+Update this file and set the vcpkg toolchain file for vcpkg (VCPKG_ROOT\scripts\buildsystems\vcpkg.cmake).
 After setting the toolchain, VS can generate and build the sample.
 Use VS to open the sample folder only.

 ## Run application